olrea/openai-cpp/README.md

 In your project, if you want a verbose output like when running the examples, add the following compilation flag:
 `-DOPENAICPP_VERBOSE_OUTPUT=1`.

+For conveniency, you can put your api secret key in `build/token.txt`, to make the examples work.

 ### Note for Windows users